-Winter work experience is getting more popular.
-The smaller size of the student intake on winter vac scheme gives them a more intimate feel than the summer ones, so say veterans of both.
-Further, the type of people you find on them tends to be more mixed, with firms reporting a higher proportion of students who are more advanced in their studies.
+Winter work experience is becoming more popular.
+The smaller size of the student intake on winter vac schemes gives them a more intimate feel than those held in summer, so say veterans of both.
+Furthermore, the type of people you find on them tends to be more mixed, with firms reporting a higher proportion of students who are more advanced in their studies.

-Just by being there you have beaten the odds.
+Just by being there, you’ve beaten the odds.
 There are fewer places compared to summer schemes and so many people apply.
 Leading firms typically receive around 40 applications for each of the places on offer, which is up to double the ratio of some summer programmes.
 The upside to this is that students who are selected often have quite a high chance of securing a training contract, with firms sometimes recruiting en masse almost their entire crop of winter vac schemers.

-Firms typically pay vac schemers between £250-£500 a week, plenty if there are minimal accommodation costs but more challenging if not.
+Firms typically pay vacation schemers between £250-£500 a week, plenty if there are minimal accommodation costs, but more challenging if not.

 A frequent observation made by firm graduate recruiters is that students are too shy.
 So dare to take the initiative and ask a question at a presentation, or strike up a conversation with a solicitor, and you will invariably stand out.

-Mayer Brown trainee solicitor Zsolt Vertessy recalls of his successfully-negotiated vac scheme:
+Mayer Brown trainee solicitor, Zsolt Vertessy, recalls his successfully-negotiated vac scheme:

-From racing down the Thames in a speedboat (with Freshfields) to going to the Paris for the day (with Mayer Brown) to climbing the O2 (with Clifford Chance), vac schemes are well-known for their perks.
+From racing down the Thames in a speedboat (with Freshfields), to going to Paris for the day (with Mayer Brown) or climbing the O2 (with Clifford Chance), vac schemes are well-known for their perks.
 The winter versions are no exception.
-So enjoy, and draw confidence from the inclusion of such jollies as evidence that firms are keen to impress students as well as vice versa.
+Enjoy them and draw confidence from the inclusion of such jollies as evidence firms are keen to impress students as well as vice versa.